-I can start working on retiring knowing I have bred a good line.
+I can start working on downsizing – retiring knowing I have bred a good line of horses and dogs.
 Puppies I have bred are in breeding programs in Europe, Isreal, Korea and more.
 Multiple Dogs bred by me that have gotten Championships up to Elite Champion and Best in Show from ASDR and ICKC, IBCA.
 A LOT of Breeders have HUGHES TOYS dogs in their breeding program.

 Also a strong working service dog line that alerts to medical issues and saves lives.

 Also have bred Horses that have gone TOP in nation IFSHA and national shows.
 And Foals from my breeding & stallions have sold and are, were studs in CHINA, Australia, New Zealand, Switzerland and England.

 Breeding rights to approved breeders that won’t trash my lines.

 Minda Hughes has a degree in Agriculture from OSU ’74 and has taken numerous genetics, animal breeding/reproduction seminars & workshops.
 In animal breeding matters I have been accepted by the courts as a “learned expert,” expert witness.
 Have been told by our horse and small animal vet that I should have been a vet, and with animal breeding/reproduction/genetics know about as much as they do on breeding, genetics, birthing, puppy care

 We work closely with our vet, Dr. Powers at the animal clinic regarding health, prevention, and care.